 Eshback Access will remain open but will receive no winter maintenance

 All restrooms with running water will be closed for the winter including indoor spigots.

 Limited Services Available: Visit Responsibly

-Most park trails and boat launches are open, but some bathrooms are closed and services are limited.
+Most park trails are open, but some bathrooms are closed and services are limited.
 Law enforcement is on duty.
 All park regulations apply.

 Avoid crowded trailheads If the parking lot is full, find a different trail.
 There are many available to you.

 Park only in designated areas Illegally parked cars will be ticketed and towed.

 Maintain social distance Even when outside, stay at least 6 feet from other people.

 Pack out your trash Please help us keep you, wildlife, and employees safe.